PD: Woman beat with water jug in sleep - NewsBreak

 The victim said she suspects the two women waited outside her apartment until her male friend left.
 She believes the two proceeded to enter without authorization via the rear sliding door located on the south side of her apartment.

-Hania and Sandy ran down the stairs and left in a blue four-door Cadilac after the victim grabbed a knife next to her bed, the complaint states.Multiple wanted for continuous sexual abuse of a young child
+Hania and Sandy ran down the stairs and left in a blue four-door Cadilac after the victim grabbed a knife next to her bed, the complaint states.Missing 6-year-old boy with autism found dead in Virginia

 Upon her arrest, Sandy was discovered to have three pills that were identified to be Xanax.
 Sandy and Hania were issued bond amounts of $5,000.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.